elyukai/tdeheroes/CONTRIBUTING.md

 Please include the following:

 - The version of the app you are using.
-You can find the version number either in About > Third-party licenses in the app or when hovering with your mouse over the tdeheroes.exe.
+You can find the version in the About > Third-party licenses section of the app.
 - A *detailed* description of what you have done.
 - What you expected to happen and what actually happened.

 The Alpha version also provides access to the Chrome DevTools via the bug button in the top right corner.
-If you are not familiar with web development: Check the Console tab, if there are any errors shown.
-In that case please include the error message (first line inluding the is enough).
+If you are not familiar with web development: Check if there are any errors shown in the Console tab.
+In that case please include the error message (first line is enough).

 ## 4. Do you have a suggestion?